quicoto/link-manager/README.md

 - [ ] User can toggle on/off "share" when posting (default: on)
 - [ ] User can toggle on/off "read" when posting (default: on)
 - [ ] User can set the link as "read"
+- [ ] Double check no extra unused functions are left
+- [ ] Add screenshot